magnuslim/semantic-schema/README.md

     required: ['name', 'age', 'gender']
 }
 ```
-In semantic-schema, we declare it like this:
+In `semantic-schema`, we declare it like this:
 ```js
 const {integer} = require('semantic-schema').schema;
 let schema = {